sunduk/SerializeCPP/README.md

 # SerializeCPP
 Serialize member variables automatically in C++.

-This source code implements to serialize(and deserialize) specific class member variables automatically.
+This source code implements to serialize(and deserialize) member variables automatically.

 It is also available partial seraizliation.
+(It will be very useful when you want to send only a few variables to client by network.)

 In general, when you want to serialize, you may coding something like this.
 ```